Casa del Fascio (Como): History

-In 1993, on the occasion of the fiftieth anniversary of Giuseppe Terragni's death, the Superintendency organized a study day Materiali per comprendere Terragni e il suo tempo ('Materials for understanding Terragni and his times').
+In 1993, on the occasion of the fiftieth anniversary of Giuseppe Terragni's death, the SABAP organized a study day Materiali per comprendere Terragni e il suo tempo 'Materials for understanding Terragni and his times'.
 It was attended by Paolo Portoghesi, Alberto Sartorio, Lodovico Barbiano di Belgiojoso, Virgilio Vercelloni, and others.

-In 2004, for the centenary of Terragni's birth, the Superintendency of Archeology, Fine Arts and Landscape in Milan together with the Centro Studi Terragni, the Superintendency of Cultural Heritage and Activities of Lombardy and the Municipality of Como presented a series of events to be held during the year, which included moments of study, research, debate, exhibitions on the figure of the great architect, to be implemented through the establishment of a special National Committee.
+In 2004, for the centenary of Terragni's birth, the SABAP of Milan together with the Centro Studi Terragni, the SABAP of Lombardy and the Municipality of Como presented a series of events to be held during the year, which included moments of study, research, debate, exhibitions on the figure of the great architect, to be implemented through the establishment of a special National Committee.
 The committee, called GT04, was chaired by Attilio Terragni, nephew of the architect, and boasted the presence of some of the most famous and representative architects in the world like Daniel Libeskind, Rafael Moneo and Peter Eisenman.
 The celebrations officially began on 18 April 2004, on the architect's birthday, and ended on 30 November.
 These events helped raise public awareness of the importance of Terragni's works in the history of architecture, not only in Italy but also worldwide.

-In 2016 the eightieth anniversary of the construction of Casa del Fascio was celebrated and painter Fabrizio Musa from Como, in collaboration with the Maarc Association (Museo virtuale astrattismo architettura razionalista Como – Virtual museum Abstractism Rationalist Architecture Como), decided to pay homage to the architect's work by projecting the number Eighty on the main facade of Piazza del Popolo with the dates 1936–2016, to make the population participate in this remarkable achievement.
+In 2016 the eightieth anniversary of the construction of Casa del Fascio was celebrated and painter Fabrizio Musa from Como, in collaboration with the Maarc Association (Museo virtuale astrattismo architettura razionalista Como – Virtual museum Abstractism Rationalist Architecture Como), decided to pay homage to the architect's work by projecting the number Eighty on the main façade of Piazza del Popolo with the dates 1936–2016, to make the population participate in this remarkable achievement.

-Casa del Fascio currently houses the Command of the VI Legion of the Italian Finance Police, but in February 2017 a petition was launched proposing its re-use for cultural purposes, namely as a museum of rationalism and abstractionism.
+The Casa del Fascio currently houses the Command of the VI Legion of the Italian Finance Police, but in February 2017 a petition was launched proposing its re-use for cultural purposes, namely as a museum of rationalism and abstractionism.